 Whose words we hear matters, but whose words we hold dear matters even more

-More important than hearing the Gita is valuing the Gita.
+To direct our life-journey, the Bhagavad-gita is a time-honored guidebook.
+If we get to hear its words, we are fortunate.
+But more important than hearing the Gita is valuing the Gita.
 This principle is illustrated through two individuals who were blessed to hear the Gita: Sanjaya and Dhritarashtra.
 They valued its message differently and courted drastically different fates.

 On hearing the Gita, Sanjaya became astonished and thrilled (18.74).
 And he applied the Gita by becoming joyfully absorbed in divine remembrance (18.76-77).

 Dhritarashtra too heard the Gita but experienced no spiritual elevation.
 Why?
 Because he didn’t value its message.
 He was attached to his son and to the Kuru kingdom.
 As the Gita threatened to expose the folly of his attachment, he neglected its words.
 Instead, he held dear those words that rationalized his attachments: words of diabolical advisers such as Kanaka, Shakuni’s brahmin friend.
 Kanaka’s pseudo-ethics (Kanaka-Niti) held that one’s own gain is the supreme end and all means are acceptable for achieving that end.
 By letting such words mold his decisions, Dhritarashtra became complicit in the destruction of his entire dynasty.

 If we hear the Gita regularly and treasure its message as our foremost guiding principle, it will make our life spiritually meaningful, fruitful and joyful.

 Think it over: